 First, we’ll list all of the protocols natively supported by CyberGhost’s apps for comparative purposes.
 So, check out the following table.

 As already mentioned, the table found above lists all of CyberGhost’s native protocols.
-This means that the table describes which protocols you’ll find in the VPN’s apps.
+This means the table describes which protocols you’ll find in the VPN’s apps.

 There are certain deviations to this rule as well.
 For example, the OpenVPN protocol isn’t available on macOS and iOS natively.
 However, you can still use this highly capable protocol – but only if you configure it manually.